 Student Life Committee.
 The Student Life Committee is composed of representatives from each class.
 The committee plans numerous activities that enhances and improves university life.
+Adult learners interested in offering insight should contact the Student Life Department for the opportunity to continue to develop services and options for adult learners.

 Social life.
-Mid-Atlantic Christian University students have access to a well-rounded social life through functions sponsored by the University, student life committee, residence halls, and nearby churches.
+Mid-Atlantic Christian University on-campus students have access to a well-rounded social life through functions sponsored by the University, student life committee, residence halls, and nearby churches.
 A coffeehouse near campus is a popular gathering place.
 A movie theater, a bowling alley, restaurants, and shopping are available in Elizabeth City.
 Numerous shopping malls, the beach, and other attractions are located in the South Hampton Roads area or the Outer Banks, an hour's drive away.
+Adult learners are encouraged to stay involved with campus life through our chapel podcasting, online streaming of sporting events, the use of social media outlets such as Facebook, and messaging with the Student Life team and other students.